-- A person must be assumed to have capacity unless it is established that they lack capacity. - A person must be given all practicable help before they are treated as not being able to make their own decisions. - A person should not be treated as lacking capacity to make that decision, because they make what might be seen as an unwise decision. - Any decision made on behalf of a person who lacks capacity must be done or made in their best interests. - Before a decision is made for or on behalf of a person who lacks capacity, regard must be given to find a way that is the least restrictive on their basic rights and freedom of action.
+- A person must be given all practicable help before they are treated as not being able to make their own decisions. - A person should not be treated as lacking capacity to make that decision, because they make what might be seen as an unwise decision. - Any decision made on behalf of a person who lacks capacity must be done or made in their best interests. - Before a decision is made for or on behalf of a person who lacks capacity, regard must be given to find a way that is the least restrictive on their basic rights and freedom of action.